Dax0s/sourcery-academy-bonus-task-2023-spring/README.md

 ### Frontend

-* First of all install all the dependencies by running `npm install` in the frontend folder
+* First of all install all dependencies by running `npm install` in the frontend folder
 * Then in the same terminal type `npm run start`

 The app will be running on `localhost:3000`